sadiqalsandouk/Projects/README.md

 # Zigzag Finch Robot
 The task is to create a program to allow the finch (a small robot which can be programmed to perform tasks) to perform a zigzag at the user’s desired settings while producing sound and emitting lights.
-Ensuring usability and meeting all requirements including the additional functionalities have been designed in order to enhance the user’s experience.

-Required functionalities of the program includes:
+Features of the program includes:
  User input:
 -Length of a zigzag section (in cm)
 -Number of zigzag sections (all sections will have the same length)